-Even a machine that runs perfectly will break down eventually, often at the most inopportune time.
+Even a machine that runs perfectly breaks down eventually, often at the most inopportune time.

-In my case, I broke done on the side of the highway a few times throughout the trip.
-But, because I was prepared, I was able to quickly fix things and get back on the road, causing little delay to my trip.
+In my case, I broke down on the side of the highway a few times throughout the trip.
+But, because I was prepared, I could quickly fix things and get back on the road with little delay to my trip.
 If I hadn’t prepared ahead of time and properly maintained my bike, I’d be telling a much different story about my trip right now.

 Being prepared to face a crisis in a production environment is not much different from being prepared for problems with an old bike.
 Both are complicated ecosystems that must be maintained and kept in optimal shape to perform properly.
 When you drive a motorcycle off the lot, it’s up to you to keep on that maintenance.
 Sure, the dealership might send out reminders but how you choose to customize and maintain your bike is all up to you.

-The same can be said of production environments.
+The same is true of production environments.
 Cloud providers like Amazon Web Services (AWS) and Microsoft Azure provide the infrastructure to run technology platforms and workloads but leave everything else up to the customer.
 This includes setting it up and building it out as well as securing it in addition to ongoing maintenance.

 Production support encompasses many different tasks that, when performed regularly, ensure that your environment is maintained, up to date, and free from production issues.